EzryStIago/training/docs/guides/graphical.md

 ### In question, but important software and is a work in progress:

 - Goldsuite - Vlad in communication with CCDC vendor
-- SAS - licence will be ported from existing sirius machine

 ### Will install on request: